pavlokurochka/data_migration_sfdc/README.md

 #### Getting Salesforce.com developer account

 [Sign up for your Salesforce Developer Edition](https://developer.salesforce.com/signup).
-Save your user name and password.
+Save your username and password.

 #### Saleseforce.com Authentication

-Getting authentication to work with simple_salesforce in Python was a biggest hurdle for me in this project.
-We already have username and password that we saved when we got the developer account.
-Now the third part:`security_token`.
+Getting authentication to work with simple_salesforce in Python was the biggest hurdle for me in this project.
+We already have the username and password that we saved when we got the developer account.
+Now the third part: `security_token`.

-You can get it in Salesforce.com, using `Lightning` Theme:
+You can get it on Salesforce.com, using `Lightning` Theme:

-Click in the top right corner your `profile icon` -> `Settings`
+Click in the top right corner on your `profile icon` -> `Settings`

 ![](pictures/sfdc_security_token1.png)